-In February 2015, we entered a Cooperative Research and Development Agreement (CRADA) with the U.S. National Institute of Mental Health (NIMH), part of the NIH.
-Under this agreement, we will collaborate with the NIH on a Phase 2 clinical study of AV-101 in subjects with treatment resistant Major Depressive Disorder.
-Pursuant to the CRADA, this study will be conducted and fully-funded by the NIMH.
-It is contemplated that this clinical study will begin this year under the direction of Dr. Carlos Zarate, Jr., the NIMH's Chief of Experimental Therapeutics & Pathophysiology Branch and of the Section on Neurobiology and Treatment of Mood and Anxiety Disorders.
+Following two successful randomized, double-blind, placebo-controlled Phase 1 safety studies funded by the NIH, in February 2015, we entered into a Cooperative Research and Development Agreement ("CRADA") with the U.S. National Institute of Mental Health ("NIMH"), part of the NIH.
+Under the CRADA, we will collaborate with the NIMH on the initial Phase 2 clinical study of AV-101 in subjects with treatment-resistant MDD.
+Pursuant to the CRADA, the study will be conducted at the NIMH and be fully funded by the NIMH.
+It is contemplated that this clinical study will begin in Fall 2015 under the direction of Dr. Carlos Zarate, Jr., the NIMH's Chief of Experimental Therapeutics & Pathophysiology Branch and of the Section on Neurobiology and Treatment of Mood and Anxiety Disorders.

-In addition to developing AV-101 for MDD and other CNS indications, we are using our stem cell technology platform for drug rescue -to identify and develop proprietary new chemical entities (NCEs) for our internal drug candidate pipeline by leveraging our in vitro bioassay systems, prior investment by pharmaceutics companies and others to discover, optimize and test for efficacy NCEs terminated before FDA approval due to unexpected toxicity and medicinal chemistry.
-Our CardioSafe 3DTM bioassay system uses our human pluripotent stem cell (hPSC)-derived cardiomyocytes, or heart cells., Our LiverSafe 3DTM bioassay system uses our stem cell-derived hepatocytes, or liver cells.
-We believe CardioSafe 3D and LiverSafe 3D offer a new paradigm for evaluating and predicting potential heart and liver toxicity of NCEs, including potential drug rescue NCEs, early in development, long before costly, high risk animal studies and human clinical trials.
-We intend to develop each optimized drug rescue NCE internally to establish in vitro and in vivo preclinical proof-of-concept (POC), as to both efficacy and safety, using both established in vitro and in vivo models, as well as in CardioSafe 3D and, when available, LiverSafe 3D.
+In addition to developing AV-101 for MDD and other CNS indications, we apply our stem cell technology for drug rescue programs intended to identify and develop proprietary new chemical entities ("NCEs") for our internal drug candidate pipeline.
+Drug rescue involves (1) using our customized invitro bioassay systems to predict potential heart and liver toxicity of NCEs, (2) leveraging prior investments by pharmaceutical companies and others related to screening large-scale compound libraries, optimizing and testing for efficacy NCEs that were terminated before FDA approval due to heart or liver toxicity and are now available in the public domain, and (3) applying modern medicinal chemistry to produce safer NCEs for our internal development pipeline.
+Our CardioSafe 3DTM bioassay system uses our human pluripotent stem cell ("hPSC")-derived cardiomyocytes, or human heart cells.
+We believe CardioSafe 3D is more comprehensive and clinically predictive than the hERG assay, which is currently the only in vitro cardiac safety assay required by FDA guidelines.
+We use our hPSC-derived hepatocytes, or human liver cells, in our LiverSafe 3DTM bioassay system to predict potential liver toxicity of NCEs, including potential drug metabolism issues and adverse drug-drug interactions.
+CardioSafe 3D and LiverSafe 3D offer a new paradigm for evaluating and predicting potential heart and liver toxicity of NCEs, including drug rescue NCEs, early in the development process, long before costly, high risk animal studies and human clinical trials.
+We intend to develop internally for our pipeline each lead drug rescue NCEs we produce